No more tedious compilation runs. Compositor typesets and renders your LaTeX document on every single keystroke.

 Also, there's no lock-in of any kind — you can switch between Compositor and other tools at any time, since there's no proprietary file format involved.

-Download a trial version now and give it a try!
+Download a free copy now and give it a try!

-Also be sure to check out the public roadmap and issue tracker for more information on planned features and bugfixes.
+Be sure to check out the public roadmap and issue tracker for more information on planned features and known issues.